shrutisharma27/7targets-docs/_posts/2020-01-23-assistant-nurturing.md

 It is important to provide vertical specific knowledge in bit size information to the lead to invoke the interest and get the lead engaged.
 Each row in the nurturing table presents a bit size information that you want to share with your leads.

-Assistant will use add one row at a time in PS section of the email sent by the assistant from the second email onwards.
+Assistant will use add one row at a time in PS section of the email sent by the assistant.

 ## Nurture
 Nurture table gives you an opportunity to get a 100% problem area coverage for your leads.
 Each lead may get engaged with some specific problem area.